 "When you have to shoot, shoot, don't talk."

-Tuco Benedicto Pacifico Juan Maria Ramiriez, otherwise known as "The Rat."
+Tuco Benedicto Pacifico Juan Maria Ramirez, otherwise known as "The Rat."